 ==================

-What You Need To Know About Hydrofoil Surfing
+What You Need to Know About Hydrofoil Surfing

 With how it works, new opportunities to ride the waters become available.
 You don’t have to wait for strong winds and sets of swells to have fun with this one.

-There’s a surge of demand for this sport because of the excitement and convenience it gives.
-It’s often more challenging than the usual beach surfing due to its method and speed.Hence, it usually provides an immediate adrenaline rush.
-It doesn’t need waves to take off and cruise.
-Rather, for the most part, it involves gliding above the water.
+There’s a surge in demand for this sport because of the excitement and convenience it gives.
+It’s often more challenging than the usual beach surfing due to its method and speed.

 How Hydrofoil Surfing Works?